 Is backcountry skiing or snowboarding on your list of things to do?
 Not sure how to start or make the transition from inbounds?
 Read on for some questions to ask yourself as well as tips to get started.

 Note: Although I have several years of inbound snowboarding experience on blue and diamond runs, I took a 4-year break, then bought my splitboard during the 2016 winter season.
-I’m still new to backcountry but I’ve already learned lots (both good and bad!) in a short amount of time that I think can help others who are considering backcountry or who are new to the sport.
+Even after 2-3 seasons, I consider myself relatively new to backcountry but I’ve already learned a lot that I think can help others who are considering backcountry or who are new to the sport.

 1. Am I ready for the backcountry?